5 Trends Shaping the Credit Card Industry (2021-2024)

 But about 96% of them have a bank or prepaid accounts.

 With customer permission, alternative data can be used to better underwrite loans for consumers who fall outside of traditional credit metrics.

-That’s all for the top trends in the credit card industry happening right now.
+That’s all for the top credit card trends happening right now.

 The industry is set to transform the way payments are made, cards are issued, and credit is scored.

-Watch this industry in 2021 – it may be changing faster than ever.
+Watch this space – it may be changing faster than ever.